Booklet notes (written in 2004)

 Pat, Burleigh, and all my hosts through the years for their hospitality.

-My audiences over the past twelve years for helping me shape the performance text of Christmas Carol.
+My audiences over the past twelve years for helping me shape the

 Charles Dickens, without whom none of what I do here would be possible.